AKWEL: HALF-YEAR REVENUE UP +11.8%

 HALF-YEAR REVENUE UP +11.8%

-AKWEL (FR0000053027, AKW, PEA-eligible), the automotive and HGV equipment and systems manufacturer specialising in fluid and mechanism management and structural parts for electric vehicles, posted consolidated revenue of €545.8m over the first half of 2023, up by 11.8% compared to the same period in 2022.
+AKWEL (FR0000053027, AKW, PEA-eligible), the automotive and HGV equipment and systems manufacturer specialising in fluid and mechanism management and structural parts for electric vehicles, posted consolidated revenue of €545.8m over the first half of 2023.

 |In € millions - unaudited